• Programs

 • Recent Posts

-Director of Content at Homeschool Spanish Academy
+Former Director of Content at Homeschool Spanish Academy

-Lover of words and a foreign language fanatic, I'm fluent in French and Spanish, with BA degrees in Linguistics, French, and Psychology, plus a TEFL certificate and 10+ years of teaching experience to boot.
-I blissfully share Spanish-learning tips, best-idea-ever travel advice, and at-a-glance cultural guides.
-When you can't find me writing spiritedly from my home office in Antigua, Guatemala, I'm probably outside playing games and exploring nature with my two bilingual kids.
+Lover of words and a foreign language fanatic.
+Experienced content leader, strategist, and editor with a track record of success.
+As a writer, I blissfully share Spanish-learning tips, best-idea-ever travel advice, and at-a-glance cultural guides.
+When you can't find me working spiritedly from my home office in Antigua, Guatemala, I'm probably outside playing games and exploring nature with my 3 bilingual kids.

-Latest posts by Lindsay Brown (see all)
+Latest posts by Lindsay del Valle (see all)

 insects in Spanish spanish vocabulary